Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 Henryk Siemiradzki (1876) in his painting Nero’s Torches communicates what it meant to be a Christian in Rome at this time far better than I can.
 See the top right corner of the painting: Nero's Torches

 At this time St. Peter was, understandably, trying to leave Rome.
 As the legend goes, on his way out of Rome, Peter encounters Jesus.
 Jesus, carrying his cross, is going back to Rome.
 Seeing Jesus going back to Rome, makes Peter ashamed of himself.
-Peter turns around, returns to Rome, and is ultimately crucified.
+Peter turns around and is ultimately crucified.

 Salafi Islam